RichTeaMan/not-on-my-watch/design.md

 * Missile loader
 * Radar
 * Communications
+* Engines (afterburners)
 * Random stuff?
   * Soda machine
   * Seat adjustment
   * Food paste dispenser

+## Crew

+* Pilot
+* Gunner
+* Security Officer

+## AI

+The enemy ships are offscreen, but still need to be (partially) simulated to be able to create a threat and generate events.
+Maybe there will be multiple enemies?

+## Enemy ship states

+* Idle
+* Preparing an attack
+* Attacking
+* Vulnerable

+## Gameplay

+Subsystems are consuming power from the reactor.
+The reactor needs to be topped up regularly.
+Subsystems combined draw more power than the reactor can maintain and need to be turned on manually.
+Messages from the crew tell the engineer what needs to be turned on.

+The ship is currently engaged in an unseen battle, correct systems allow the ship to last longer.
+Incorrect systems can damage the ship, eg missing shields result in laser damage.

 ## Possible Assets